microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 void RegisterForActivation()
 {
-    // Register one or more supported image filetypes, an icon,
+    // Register one or more supported image filetypes,
+    // an icon (specified by binary file path plus resource index),
+    // a display name to use in Shell and Settings,
-    // and zero or more verbs for the File Explorer context menu. string imageFileTypes[3] = { ".jpg", ".png", ".bmp" };
+    // zero or more verbs for the File Explorer context menu,
+    // and the path to the EXE to register for activation. string imageFileTypes[3] = { ".jpg", ".png", ".bmp" };
     string verbs[2] = { "view", "edit" };
     ActivationRegistrationManager::RegisterForFileTypeActivation(
         imageFileTypes,
-        "MyResources.dll",
-        0,
-        verbs);
+        "C:\\Program Files\\Contoso\\MyResources.dll, 123",
+        "Contoso File Types",
+        verbs,
+        "C:\\Program Files\\Contoso\\MyApp.exe"
+    );

-    // Register another set of filetypes, falling back to the
+    // Register another set of filetypes, specifying a UWP-style
+    // path to an image file for the icon, no explicit verbs,
+    // and defaulting to the current executable for the EXE
+    // to be activated.
-    // default icon, and no specified verbs. string videoFileTypes[3] = { ".mov", ".wmv", ".mp3" };
+    string videoFileTypes[3] = { ".mov", ".wmv", ".mp3" };
     ActivationRegistrationManager::RegisterForFileTypeActivation(
-        videoFileTypes);

-    // Register another set, and specifying the EXE path. string beerFileTypes[1] = { ".ipa" };
-    ActivationRegistrationManager::RegisterForFileTypeActivation(
-        beerFileTypes,
-        "MyResources.dll",
-        34,
+        videoFileTypes,
-        "C:\\Program Files\\Contoso\\MyApp.exe");
+        "C:\\Program Files\\Fabrikam\\MyIcon.png",
+        "Fabrikam Video Types",
+        NULL,
+        ""
+    );

-    // Register some URI schemes for protocol activation.
+    // Register some URI schemes for protocol activation,
-    ActivationRegistrationManager::RegisterForProtocolActivation("foo");
-    ActivationRegistrationManager::RegisterForProtocolActivation("com.contoso.list");
-    ActivationRegistrationManager::RegisterForProtocolActivation("foo-bar");
+    // specifying the scheme name, icon, display name and EXE path.
+    ActivationRegistrationManager::RegisterForProtocolActivation(
+        "foo",
+        "C:\\Program Files\\Contoso\\MyResources.dll, 45",
+        "Contoso Foo Protocol",
+        "C:\\Program Files\\Contoso\\MyApp.exe"
+    );

+    // Register a protocol, specifying the scheme name,
+    // UWP-style image file path, display name, and defaulting
+    // the EXE to the current executable.
+    ActivationRegistrationManager::RegisterForProtocolActivation(
+        "com.fabrikam.list",
+        "C:\\Program Files\\Fabrikam\\MyIcon.png",
+        "Fabrikam Protocol",
+        ""
+    );

     // Register for startup activation.
-    ActivationRegistrationManager::RegisterForStartupActivation("MyTaskId");
+    ActivationRegistrationManager::RegisterForStartupActivation(
+        "MyTaskId",
+        "C:\\Program Files\\Contoso\\MyApp.exe"
+    );
+    ActivationRegistrationManager::RegisterForStartupActivation(
+        "AnotherTaskId",
+        ""
+    );
 }
 ```